PEP 661 – Sentinel Values

 Additionally, two other drawbacks of many existing sentinels were brought up in the discussion:

-- Not having a distinct type, hence it being impossible to define clear type signatures for functions with sentinels as default values
+- Some do not have a distinct type, hence it is impossible to define clear type signatures for functions with such sentinels as default values.

-- Incorrect behavior after being copied or unpickled, due to a separate
+- They behave unexpectedly after being copied or unpickled, due to a separate

 instance being created and thus comparisons using